 You may be a candidate for Sacroiliac Joint Fusion and Stabilization if you are experiencing one or more of the following:

-Sacroiliac Joint pain may be difficult to diagnose as it mimics other types of low back pain; however, Dr. Enayati is highly skilled in the diagnosis and treatment of sacroiliac joint pain.
+Sacroiliac Joint pain may be difficult to diagnose as it mimics other types of low back pain; however, Dr. Enayati and Dr. Gruver are highly skilled in the diagnosis and treatment of sacroiliac joint pain.

 Our stabilization/fusion procedure is for patients who get temporary pain relief from sacroiliac joint injections but find that the pain comes back afterward.